 We would like to thank the following organizations for their support of AzuraCast's ongoing development:

-- DigitalOcean for generously providing the server resources we use for our demonstration instance, our staging and testing environments, and more
+Vultr for providing the server resources we use for our demonstration instance, staging and testing environments, and more

 Support AzuraCast Development

 AzuraCast will always be available free of charge, but if you find the software useful and would like to support the project's lead developer, visit either of the links below.
 Your support is greatly appreciated.